Sema v. COMELEC and Dilangalen

 Sema v.
 COMELEC and Dilangalen, 580 Phil.
 623 (2008), is a court case that was ruled on by the Supreme Court of the Philippines on July 16, 2008.
 It was consolidated with Marquez v.
 COMELEC (G.R.
 No. 178628).
 It held that the Regional Assembly of the Autonomous Region in Muslim Mindanao does not have the power to create provinces and cities.
 Thus, the creation of the province of Shariff Kabunsuan was unconstitutional ab initio and that province no longer exists as a political entity in the Philippines.
 All its employees and officials, elected or otherwise, were declared as not holding validly created offices.

 The cases

 These consolidated certiorari, prohibition, mandamus and declaratory relief petitions sought the annulment of Commission on Elections "Resolution No. 7902" (May 10, 2007), treating Cotabato City as part of the legislative district of Shariff Kabunsuan.

 In G.R.
-No. 177597, Bai Sandra S. A. Sema (Sema), asked the COMELEC "to exclude from the canvassing the votes cast in Cotabato City for representative of the legislative district in question in the 2007 Philippine general election."
+No. 177597, Bai Sandra Sema (Sema), asked the COMELEC "to exclude from the canvassing the votes cast in Cotabato City for representative of the legislative district in question in the 2007 Philippine general election."
 In G.R.
 No. 178628, Perfecto Marquez, asked the Court "to order the COMELEC to conduct a special election for representative of the 'First District of Maguindanao with Cotabato City'".